itsyndicate/terraform-aws-instance-scheduler/README.md

 ## Tagging

 The system uses tags to identify which EC2 and RDS instances to start and stop based on the schedule.
-You should tag your instances with the key `Schedule` and the value `true` for them to be managed by the system.
+You should tag your instances with the key provided in var `schedule_tag_name` with the value `true` for them to be managed by the system.

 ## Usage